venanzio/AoC/2023/README.md

 My Haskell program also prints information on the **Z** nodes reached and the number of steps, to verify the structure of the input.

 *I have an idea of how I would solve the general problem, but I will rest content of the simple solution for now!*

+## Day 9: Mirage Maintenance

+**Part 1**: Compute the next value recursively: if the sequence is all zero, the next value is zero, otherwise add the last element of the sequence to the next value of the sequence of differences.

+**Part 2**: Compute the previous value similarly, but in the recursive case, instead of summing it to the last element, subtract it from the first element.